-The Directors present their report together with the financial report of Mental Health Australia Limited for the year ended 30 June 2017.
+The Directors present their report together with the financial report of Mental Health Australia Limited for the year ended 30 June 2018.

-Mental Health Australia Limited is a company limited by guarantee, incorporated under the Corporations Act 2001 on 23 June 2014.
+Mental Health Australia Limited is a Company limited by guarantee, incorporated under the Corporations Act 2001 on 23 June 2014.

-As at 30 June 2017, there were 99 liable members.
-In the event the company is wound up, each member is required to contribute \$2 towards meeting outstanding obligations of the company, to a total contribution of \$198.
+As at 30 June 2018, there were 136 liable members made up of 67 voting members and 69 non-voting members.
+In the event that the Company is wound up, each member is required to contribute \$2 towards meeting outstanding obligations of the company, to a total contribution of \$272.